Seq internally uses two distinct storage subsystems:

 - The event store contains the application log data that is searchable in the Seq UI.

-The two storage subsystems use different technologies.
+The two storage subsystems may use different technologies depending on how Seq is configured.

 Seq's metastore is a document-oriented data layer that supports various backing storage technologies: